Data-Construct/faking/README.md

 Try using our [playground](https://www.dataconstruct.io/organizations/playground/schemas) for your data gen needs, it supports code gen for much more than rust and javascript.

+We also have a cli tool that leverages this library check it out over here [faking_cli](https://github.com/Data-Construct/faking-cli)

 [Docs (WIP)](https://data-construct.github.io/faking)
 </div>